In one of his many videos, Alex Roy discusses style and coolness of automobiles with a TV show host.

-There, the drive train of a car is analog to a proven body powered setup.
-The build cannot be left to beginners - it as to be mechanically proficient.
-Mechanical design wise, you want the latest and material wise the best.
+There, the maturely developed drive train of a car may be seen as analog to a proven body-powered setup.
+The build cannot be left to beginners - it as to be mechanically proficient, and so people that know what they are doing are required.
+Mechanical design wise, you want the latest, and material wise, you want the best.
 And the looks can well be as they happen to be: most likely, no one (really) cares.
-The look in the end is "technical", "raw", "mechanic".
+The look in the end may be "technical", "raw", "mechanic".
 Just like a Morgan Three Wheeler has a raw, technical mechanical look that does not make it less cool a bit.
 The real enjoyment is slightly elsewhere.

-After all, cars to walking or running are what prostheses are to an amputee.
+After all, cars are to walking or running are what prostheses are to being an amputee.
 Cars are modern locomotion prostheses.
 The approach to their embodiment thus may have a few shocking similarities.
-Just as cars, however, prosthetic arms also contain governing principles, underlying paradigms, that provide much of the undeclared difference that modern research or component development forgets.
-If you have no control concept, you cannot get the details right either.
-And just because I declare something as being more junk than something else does not mean there is not underlying and extremely well thought out principle.
-Maybe this all (here?) is a giant test to see whether you are, in fact, able to discern, recognize and understand principles of control and design while only offering handles, glimpses and superficial peeks into what really plays out.
+Just as cars, prosthetic arms also contain governing design and build principles, underlying control and design paradigms, that may provide much of the apparently undeclared differences that modern research or component development forget.
+If you have zero control concept, you cannot get the details right either - and that R&D totally lost oversight over control error rates for myoelectric arms can be easily seen by looking at studies over the last ~40 years [link].
+And just because I may declare something as being more junk than something else, that does not mean there is not also an underlying and extremely well thought out principle.
+Maybe this all (here..?) is one big giant test to see whether you are, in fact, able to discern, recognize and understand principles of control and design while only getting offered some handles, glimpses, jokes, puns and superficial peeks into what really plays out.
+Just maybe.

-One true to life aspect is that "real men" (in no way meant other than tongue in cheek) [link to datamation article] providing "real work" (rather than "pansy boys wearing junk") require adequate tough materials.
+One true to life aspect seems to be that "real men" (in no way meant other than tongue in cheek) [link to datamation article] providing "real work" (rather than "pansy boys wearing junk") require adequate tough materials, no time wasted on painting or adding doodles, no material wasted on added deadweight.
 The joke is only so and so good though.
 In the end, Real Men (note the difference from "real men") do provide some experiences and solutions that others can build on.
 If you can provide better mechanical solutions, then you are The Man.

 Along these lines:

 - Myoelectric arms are electric, they need batteries and electrodes.
 These periodically if not increasingly malfunction.
 They need constant attention.
-My well built body powered arms work for many months without complaining.
+They appear to be even built to planned obsolescence, with gloves so thin they die even when left alone [link].
+My well-built body-powered arm works for many months without complaining.
+It also does not fall apart in the cupboard all by itself.
 Therefore myoelectrics are junk and the body powered arm wins.

 - Myoelectric arms are heavy and noisy.
-When manufacturers are asked about the noise they act as if it was a feature.
-So myoelectric arms, particularly "bionic" hands, demand unwarranted attention, therefore they are junk and the body powered arm wins.
+When manufacturers are asked about the noise, they act as if it was a feature.
+Children should be seen, not heard, that is the underlying principle here.
+Here, however, myoelectric arms, particularly "bionic" hands, demand unwarranted attention, even intentionally so, therefore they are junk and the body powered arm wins.

 - Myoelectric arms chafe up my stump both due to mechanical fit, and electrical burn reasons.
-They are junk and the body powered arm wins.
+No one intentionally hurts a disabled person, as underlying principle!
+So they are junk and the body powered arm wins.

 - Myoelectric arms stop working shortly after I break out in sweat.
-I just need to get jobs done where I sweat.
-They could identify that as a problem and probably solve it by increasing SNR technically and by using up a lot more batteries.
+I just need to get jobs done where I sweat, even a lot.
+The folks in R&D could identify that as a problem and probably solve it by increasing SNR technically and by using up a lot more batteries.
 But really, all that happens is that with myoelectric arms, I cannot get hard jobs done.
-No one cares though, these are junk, and the body powered arm wins.
+No one cares though, stumps sweat and stink, that's a fact, myoelectrics are all junk, and the body powered arm wins.

-- Myoelectric arms and body powered arms can be theoretically compared with statistics.
+- Myoelectric arms and body powered arms can be theoretically compared using statistics.
 But, no one can do proper statistics.
 These statistics would have to explain to someone that does not want to understand this why myoelectric arms are junk and the body powered arm wins.
+Them bean counters in R&D may even think trashing some 4000 bucks worth of dishes over a year is a cool amount of money waste simply because they cannot get the real life correlate of "92% correct recognition" right [link].
 But no one cares about statistics either, so myoelectric arms keep being junk, these statistics are junk, and body powered arms win.